Entries Close at Midnight on Sunday 30th June 2019 - Places are limited!

-After the success of our SwimRun events over the past few years at Tooting Bec Lido we are back on Wednesday 3rd July 2019.
-Entries will open in the new year, but please register your interest to be the first to know!
+After the success of our SwimRun events over the past few years at Tooting Bec Lido we are back on Wednesday 3rd July 2019 with another edition of this increasingly popular lido event.

 SwimRun is a fast growing endurance sport first conceived in Sweden, and made popular in the UK with Breca SwimRuns, in which you run and swim between two predefined points along a set course of runs and swims without stopping in between.
 Similar to an aquathlon except that participants switch between running and swimming many times during a single race, running in their wetsuits and swimming in their trainers – no transition.